-The "Notice of Certification to Second Involuntary 14-Day Period for Intensive Treatment - Suicidal Patient" form (CHA Form 12-10) complies with the requirements of Welfare and Institutions Code Section 5262.
+The "Notice of Certification for Second Involuntary 14-Day Period for Intensive Treatment - Suicidal Patient" form (CHA Form 12-10) complies with the requirements of Welfare and Institutions Code Section 5262.
 It is recommended that this form be used for these notification purposes.
+(The DHCS 1809 form is similar.)